 That blind spot would be a lack of senses.
 Remember most people have 5 basic senses that help us perceive our environment.
 Not to mention everything from a scent, to a touch to a sound can evoke memories, ideas, paint pictures.

 When it comes to creating our worlds and characters, we need to consider a vast array of things – characters need to be developed.
-Not just physically described but so much more.
+Not just physically described either but with so much more.

 - What is their history?